gatling/gatling/src/docs/content/reference/extensions/build-tools/sbt-plugin.md

 If no simulationId is set, the task will ask you if you want to start or create a new simulation.
 If you choose create, you will be able to configure a new simulation (with the configured `packageId`, `teamId`, `simulationClass` as default), then start it.
 If you choose start, you will be able to start an already existing simulation on Gatling Enterprise.

-If you are on a CI environment, you don't want to handle interaction with the plugin.
-You should then set the `batchMode` option to true.
-In batch mode, no input will be asked from the user, the new simulation will be created using only the configuration.

 #### Package

 You can directly package your simulations for Gatling Enterprise Cloud: